sealedesign/geekdots/README.md

 # Geekdots - now with chat!
+Suzanne was here.

 Run this code and point all your buds to the URL, then take witness to the heart-pounding excitement of chatting!
 Moving your mouse around also moves your dot, bubble and input box.
 Be the last of your geekbuds to sign in and your